 As for assimilation into civilian life, Marty and I experienced kind of a two-part transition.
 When he first left the Ranger Regiment, he was on an assignment to Recruiting Command, which was definitely a different way of life from the Ranger Regiment.
 So I’m not sure that I really have any good advice for transitioning spouses, other than to say it’s always a major adjustment, even going just from unit to unit in the military.

 Something that helped me personally was that I went to the EBV-F Program (editor’s note: EBVF = Entrepreneur Bootcamp for Veteran Families) at Syracuse University and we heard this really motivating speech from a former Air Force officer.
 She told us about how 90% of military spouses are under-employed, and most of them have higher education than their civilian counterparts yet we are paid less.
-There’s all kinds of crummy stuff you have to deal with because people just don’t get it.
+There are all kinds of crummy stuff you have to deal with because people just don’t get it.
 They don’t see that just because you are married to a service member you have to sacrifice a lot too.
 You have to manage a household AND a job AND the kids, all by yourself while he’s deployed, and deal with the stress of all of that.
 We see a lot of companies out there that want to hire veterans—as they should—but you don’t see a lot of companies who want to handle veterans’ spouses, who often have a lot of the same qualities that the veterans themselves do.

 In order to deal with a lot of the issues that spouses face, I banded together with like-minded people.
 Marty encouraged me to do the EBVF, at first I was like “why?” but then I went and was so amazed and thought “every military spouse should be coming here” because they totally get us.
 They totally understand, and they’re meeting you with the same level of motivation that you bring.
 That’s kind of what Marty and Leo are doing right now for GallantFew; getting linked up with fellow veterans and other like-minded people in support of a good cause.

 One of the reasons I like GallantFew is that they mentor veterans.
 This helps veterans be more secure and assertive in the civilian workforce, and it really helps set them up for success.
 Veterans need to do this on their own, also.
 If you link up with mentors, you don’t get down on yourself.
 You don’t obsess over what you don’t have or what you can’t do.
 And that’s why it’s so exciting that Marty and Leo are getting so much media attention!
-I really hope other veterans and families can see this and know that there are programs out there to help them, and that they can do something to help themselves and others as well.
+I really hope other veterans and families can see this and know that there are programs out there to help them and that they can do something to help themselves and others as well.

 You mentioned GallantFew, and that of course is the charity that Marty and Leo are out supporting right now through their Nomadic Veterans project.
 You had an interesting response to someone who once asked you how you could “let” your husband head off to parts unknown, especially with you being more than seven months pregnant.
 Can you share with us what your response to that was to that question?